awaisjaved-soc/SOC-Journey-2026/Windows Event Logs analysis/Process-and-System-Events/Event 4697 – A Service Was Installed in the System/README.md

-# Event 4697 – A Service Was Installed in the System
+# Event 4697 – A Service Was Installed in the System.

 ## Overview